venkata-indukuri-maersk/kyndryl-upgrade/README.md

-# Kyndryl Scripts - Windows Upgrade from 2016 to 2019
+# 'A' Scripts - Windows Upgrade from 2016 to 2019
-This Repo contains powershell scripts to upgrade windows server 2016 to 2019 in Kyndryl Environment.
+This Repo contains powershell scripts to upgrade windows server 2016 to 2019 in 'A' Environment.

 ### Approach:
 Utilizes default mechanism that allows reduction of downtime and effort from all the virtualization & Automation team.